SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/creating-sensors/index.md

 {{< img-simple src="sensor-type-sec3.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

-In the last section named Parameters (Streaming Data), we add Paramtere Name, Data Type and Unit.
-We can create multiple Paramtere using the Add New button.
+In the last section named Parameters (Streaming Data), we add Parameter Name, Data Type and Unit.
+We can create multiple Parameters using the Add New button.

 After entering the details, clicking on save button will create an Sensor Type for us.

 {{< img-simple src="sensor-type-duplicate.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

 If we already have an Sensor Type with required metadata, then we can simply duplicate the sensor type by clicking on the duplicate icon in the actions column.
-We just have to enter the new Sensor Type name and it'll create an sensor type with the same properties of the sensor type from which it was duplicated.
+We just have to enter the new Sensor Type name and it'll create the sensor type with the same properties of the sensor type from which it was duplicated.

 ## Creating a Sensor

-Now to create an Sensor, we need to be in Sensors tab.
+Now to create a Sensor, we need to be in Sensors tab.

 {{< img-simple src="sensor-list.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}